ivanin-padhivugal/Kuttu/README.md

 - Get all gmail list(List of all Gmail accounts installed on mobile phones)
 - Read all incoming notifications any apps(Whatsapp,Instagram,etc)
 - Read all incoming SMS
+- Working all latest android versions(10 to 15)
 - No need port forwarding
 - Telegram based rat
 - Cannot delete.